 Rent and extras

-- what the rent is - and if you're sharing, if it's charged per room or person
+- what the rent is, if you're sharing, if it's charged per room or person

-- if the landlord accepts housing benefit - if that's how you plan to pay your rent
+- if the landlord accepts housing benefit/universal credit - if you will receive help with your housing costs

 - if the rent includes bills